 Mind you, she never suggested an adult pointe class was a bad idea, unlike the former director of this studio.
 It came across purely as her thoughts on why there weren't any such classes, and the impediments to having one.
 She did suggest that it might be possible to have such specialty classes on a less-frequent basis, like quarterly or monthly.
 But it wasn't like the idea lit a fire under her to set up such a class herself.

 There were three women (or was it four?) in Tuesday night's class wearing pointe shoes during barre, and at least one wore them in center.
 I know of more in the Advanced Beginner class who take barre en pointe.
 I don't know where the economic break-even point is, but it seems to me that with the proper marketing a major metropolitan area like Washington, DC, could support adult specialty classes like pointe.

 I'm not really sure why I'm playing advocate on this.
-I'll never take a pointe class; even aside from the whole "men don't dance pointe" (ignoring the Trocks) I don't have anywhere close to the flexibility required to get over the box.
+I'll never take a pointe class; even aside from the whole "men don't dance pointe" thing (ignoring the Trocks) I don't have anywhere close to the ankle and foot flexibility required to get over the box.